cvas-ug/simple-reactive-nn/README.md

 cd manipulate
 python main.py
 ```
-After 1000 episodes of training, stop.
+After 2000 episodes of training, stop.
 ### Step 2: Train on retract
 Transfer the saved weights from the manipulate folder to the folder where retarct weights would be saved.
 We have created a folder named 'train' in the retract directory.
 ```
 cd retract
 python main.py
 ```
-After 2000 episodes of training, stop.
+After 3000 episodes of training, stop.

 ### Step 2: Train of chereographing the actions using LSTM
 Transfer the saved weights from the retract folder to a new folder in the LSTM directory (named save).
 Also, create a seperate folder named train to save the weights of the Actor-critic.